beartype/plum/README.md

 since an `int` is a `Number`, but a `Number` is not necessarily an `int`.

-For a function, all available methods can be obtained with the attribute `methods`:
+For a function `f`, all available methods can be obtained with `f.methods`:

 ```python
 >>> f.methods